naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/AutoFossil.md

 ## Program Description

-Hunt alpha and/or shiny fossil Pokémon by repeated reviving them and checking them in box.
+Hunt alpha and/or shiny fossil Pokémon by repeatedly reviving them and checking them in box.
 For efficiency, the program always chooses the first option when selecting which fossil to revive.